IntersectMBO/lsm-tree/doc/format-run.md

 The first 4 bytes (32bit) are a format identifier / format version.
 This determines the format of the rest of the header and file.
-The format identifier also acts as endianess marker.
+The format identifier also acts as endianness marker.
 It (and remaining fields) are serialised in native byte order.

 The remainder of the header for format 1 consists of: